Doritos Logo

 After another rebranding, the iconic triangle was back.
 Its red-orange frame now pierces the two letters “o,” making the image appear three-dimensional.
 The inside of the triangle is black, as is the jagged outline with needle-like protrusions.
 The letters are entirely white but have a dark border of red and black stripes.
 This version is used as the basic version.

-In 2019, marketers decided to appeal to Doritos to a special category of customers – Generation Z teens, who mostly despise brands.
-A logo without the name of the chips was designed especially for them.
+In 2019, marketers decided to appeal to Doritos’s special category of customers—Generation Z teens, who mostly despise brands.
+A logo without the chips’ names was designed especially for them.
 It contained the black inscription “LOGO GOES HERE,” divided into three lines and slanted to the left.
 It was across a red triangle with an empty middle.
-The brand owners expected that customers would recognize the chips just by the color of the packages and the slanted triangle.
+The brand owners expected that customers would recognize the chips just by the color of the packages and the diagonal triangle.

 Font and Colors